NicholasFrederick/March-Madness-Prediction/README.md

 There are 5 different equations that were tested, with the basic variables and the important variables performing the best.
 All of these equations will be posted to see what coparison is needed to be made.

+## Introduction
+This project seeks to determine which regular-season factors can predict team success for Division I Men’s basketball teams—specifically related to NCAA March Madness tournament outcomes.

+## Objectives
+The goals and objectives for the project include:
+- Determine the effect of regular season statistics on postseason outcomes
+- Determine patterns of upsets in March Madness.
+Is it truly random, or is there a pattern to underdogs winning?
+- Compare regular season outcomes with postseason outcomes.
+Do they have the same trends?
+- Develop a model to predict team outcomes for new seasons, regular and postseason
+- Compare tournament outcomes across different seasons

 ## Requirements
 R 4.2.3